digitallinguistics/app/.github/CONTRIBUTING.md

 The CSS for each component will be loaded along with the page's CSS.

 Each page's JavaScript is responsible for loading its own components, and they in turn are responsible for loading any subcomponents.

+## Offline Functionality

+The Lotus app is designed to be an offline web app.
+As such, all assets required to run the app must be available offline.
+This functionality is achieved via the `src/offline-worker.js` file.
+This file caches all the required assets for the app.
+It uses the file `dist/cache.json` to determine which files need to be cached. `cache.json` is generated during the build process (by `buildCache.js`) by creating a list of all files present in the `dist/` folder (except for `offline-worker.js` itself).

 ## Styleguides